 One of the key integrities of the B-I Triangle is cash flow.
 Until your business provides enough cash flow to live, which might take months if not years, having a steady source of income will not only boost your self-confidence but also inspire you to accomplish greater things.

 Once you get a job, make a point of saving as much as you can for investing it later.
-Kim and I did this in the early days of starting The Rich Dad Company.
-We practiced a philosophy called Pay Yourself First (which drove our bookkeeper, Betty, bonkers!).
+Robert did this in the early days of starting The Rich Dad Company.
+Along with his wife Kim, they practiced a philosophy called Pay Yourself First (which drove their bookkeeper, Betty, bonkers!).
 Read about Rich Dad’s Pay Yourself First philosophy here.

 If you’re already employed; don’t quit your job just yet.
 We understand the desire to “be your own boss,” but think twice before you make any major decisions.
 Only leave your job once you’ve made enough savings that you can use to get your own venture off the ground.